theOtherLuke/nordlynx-router/README.md

 # nordlynx-router - Debian Edition
+*UPDATE 2024-08-25: I am actively working on an install script that should work on any distro.
+I'm testing using Debian, Ubuntu, and Fedora since they seem to be among the most popular server distros.
+I assume CentOS would be quite similiar to Fedora since they are both rpm distros.
+The idea is that you would be able to curl or wget the script and have it install everything and apply the settings.
+It would even walk users through the login process for NordVPN.
+Users would enter settings as the script prompts the user for them.*

 Instructions for creating a NordVPN router on Debian 12 using the nordlynx protocol.

 *UPDATE 2024-08-14: You may have to make adjustments for the particular utility your distro uses for network configuration.
 Debian uses ifupdown, Ubuntu uses netplan, etc. See Issue #3*